mohadmed-adel/error-logger-app/POSTMAN_SETUP.md

 ## Notes

-- All error endpoints require authentication
+- Creating errors via `/api/errors/public` does NOT require authentication
+- Viewing/deleting errors via `/api/errors` requires authentication
+- `userId` is REQUIRED when creating errors - must be a valid user ID
+- `userSecretKey` is optional and can be used as an additional identifier
-- Errors are scoped to the authenticated user
+- Errors are scoped to the `userId` provided
 - The `metadata` field accepts any JSON object (will be stringified)
 - Error levels must be: `error`, `warning`, or `info`
 - Server URL should be a valid URL format